 Biolubricants and Bio Lubes

-Alternatives to petrol, diesel and other forms of fossil fuels have already been implemented in a variety of biomass based transportation fuels such as biodiesel and bioethanol.
+Alternatives to petrol, diesel and other forms of fossil fuels have already been implemented in a variety of biomass based transportation fuels such as biodiesel, bioethanol or ethanol used as a fuel.
 Biofuels derived from sugar cane and oil crops for transportation which where non-existent only a few decades ago are now becoming common place with advanced biofuel pumps being installed in filling stations around the world.
 Then it only makes sense that as well as filling our vehicles with biofuels we should also fill them up with “Biolubricants”.

 Lubricants, or “Lubes” for short, are liquids and grease solids that are used to improve the ease of movement between two mating surfaces.
 Lubricants reduce friction, overheating, mechanical wear and the corrosion of metallic and moving parts.